 Had two assists against Grambling, in addition to making his first career three-pointer.

-Three-star recruit according to ESPN.com and ranked as the No. 6 prospect in the state of Massachusetts.
+Three-star recruit according to ESPN.com and Rivals and ranked as the No. 6 prospect in the state of Massachusetts.

 As a senior, was named the Eastern Independent League (EIL) MVP, team MVP and named to the Boston Globe All-Scholastic Team for the third straight year, leading his team to the NEPSAC Class B title.

 Named eighth-best player in New England by the New England Recruiting Report.

 Named Big Man of the Year, Best Shot Blocker and MVP by Hoop Mountain (AAU).

 Earned first-team All-NEPSAC Class B accolades as a sophomore, leading Beaver Country Day to an undefeated regular season and the NEPSAC Class B title, typically one of the toughest conferences in America.

 Averaged 15.1 points, 8.3 rebounds and 3.2 blocks a game as a sophomore, being named the EIL Co-MVP.
 Was also named to the Boston Globe All-Scholastic Team.